 Insert a new paragraph between §1.2 and §1.3:

-"1.3 Alternatively, if the equipment does not provide means to produce a printed copy of received information, it shall only be installed in combination with an interface connecting it to navigation equipment that is compliant with [MSC 252(83) as amended] Integrated Navigation System.
+"1.3 Alternatively to the requirement in paragraph 1.2, the equipment need not provide means to produce a printed copy of received information if it is installed in combination with an interface connecting it to navigation equipment that is compliant with [MSC 252(83) as amended] Integrated Navigation System.
 Provisions for interconnection to Resolution A.811(19) Integrated Radio Communication System shall also be included."

 Existing paragraph 1.3 is renumbered as paragraph 1.4.